 Squick: The lines about how long ago Mayella's mother died, and how no one in town is quite sure how many Ewell children there are, could even be taken to imply that the youngest ones are hers.

+Tough Act to Follow: Lee avoided this trope by never publishing another book, until 2015.
 She was often accused of not writing this one (especially since her "childhood friend" was a bestselling author in his own right).
 People who actually knew Truman Capote dismiss this tinfoil hatting by pointing out he would never have not taken credit for it.

 Examined.
 The teacher Miss Caroline is quite displeased that Scout learned reading at a young age because it goes against the school system.
+Nowadays she would be skipped ahead a few grades.

 Tom Robinson implies that Mayella's father sexually abused her in less than a sentence — one left out of the film note "She says what her pa do to her don't count.", and it is never brought up again, even though Lee wrote the book in the 1960s.
 This is because it was considered scientific fact that parental incest was imaginary on the part of the child, up until about the '70s.
 Modern readers, especially high schoolers, are often shocked that this aspect wasn't given greater weight.